ValleSoYeah/SteamFavs_Notify/README.md

 ## How to set up runs in Google Cloud Functions (free tier)
 ### Steam
 1. [Get your SteamAPI-Key](https://steamcommunity.com/dev/apikey), you can use 127.0.0.1 as your domain.
-2. Get the SteamIDs of your friends from their profile-URLs (17-digit number)
+2. Get the SteamIDs of your friends from their profile-URLs [(SteamID64, 17-digit number)](http://steamrep.com/)

 ### Telegram
 1. Create a Telegram-Bot